-This approach to grandfathering residence status cannot, however, be applied unilaterally and is subject to agreement with the competent authority of the other contracting state, so the UK is in the process of securing such agreements: bilateral agreements for the grandfathering of previous company residence determinations have for example been reached with the Netherlands and New Zealand.
+This approach to grandfathering residence status cannot, however, be applied unilaterally and is subject to agreement with the competent authority of the other contracting state, so the UK is in the process of securing such agreements.
+Bilateral agreements for the grandfathering of previous company residence determinations have, at the time of writing, been reached with the Netherlands and New Zealand.
+Similar grandfathering agreements have also been reached with Jersey, Guernsey and Isle of Man (although in these cases the tiebreaker provisions were changed directly in the treaties rather than by operation of the MLI).

-2 Transaction Taxes
+2. Transaction Taxes